statnews/brunch-stat-dataviz/README.md

 We don't recommend editing files directly in `public/`, since they will be overwritten by the source files in `app/` whenever a new build is performed.

 The Brunch web server supports "live reload" functionality, such that when you make any edits to your `app/` files, the web browser can automatically load those changes without a full page refresh.
 A browser plug-in is required to use this (see the [CSS Live Reloader](https://addons.mozilla.org/en-US/firefox/addon/css-live-reloader) add-on for Firefox, for example).
-This is completely optional, though highly recommended since it can spped up your workflow.
+This is completely optional, though highly recommended since it can speed up your workflow.
 Otherwise, you can just manually refresh the browser page whenever you make code changes.

+## Updating the skeleton & custom URLs

+If you'd like to use a different page for the skeleton, you can manually update the skeleton with a URL of your choosing.
+This can be useful if you'd like to test how your visualization would work in a photo essay or another post with special formatting.

+Note that doing this will delete your `index.html` and any other files in `app/assets`.
+Files in `app/js` or `app/js` will not be affected.

+To do update the skeleton, create a new project as described above, go to your project folder, and then run `node stat-skeleton.js`.
+Enter a URL, then enter `y` to confirm that you'd like to overwrite the assets folder.

+---

 ### [Learn more](learn-more.md) about how STAT Dataviz works